folke/vscode-monorepo-workspace/README.md

 Selecting a package:
 ![Commands](images/list.png)

+* `Monorepo: Select Workspace Folders`: select active folders in your workspace, including packages in your repository
 * `Monorepo: Open Package (Current Window)`: open a package from your repository in the current window
 * `Monorepo: Open Package (New Window)`: open a package from your repository in a new window
 * `Monorepo: Open Package (Workspace Folder)`: add a package from your repository as a workspace folder